der-On/gitlab-cli/README.md

 Usage: gitlab Action [Resource] [Options]

 Resource:
-  Is the relative url to the ressource.
+  Is the relative url to the resource.

   Examples:
     foo/bar/issue for issues in the namespace 'foo' and the project 'bar'